For $149, this Oakland Airport vending machine dispenses covid tests

 “How do we help alleviate the front lines so they are most focused on vaccinations and the critically ill?” she said.

-All machines carry a kit for a saliva PCR test, as well as a FedEx label so the kit can be overnighted to a lab Wellness 4 Humanity works with.
+All machines carry a kit for a saliva PCR test, as well as a FedEx label so the kit can be sent overnight to a lab Wellness 4 Humanity works with.
 The company said results come to people’s phones within one to two days.

 In Oakland, tests can be purchased directly from the machine.
 Wellness 4 Humanity also added a vending machine inside its office in Manhattan, which people can preorder online and pick up.
 The company will also ship tests to your home.